 NATIONAL DAY OF THE HORSE

-National Day of the Horse encourages people of the United States to be mindful of the contribution of horses to the economy, history and character of the United States.
+National Day of the Horse on December 13th encourages people of the United States to be mindful of the contribution of horses to the economy, history, and character of the United States.

 Interestingly, there is a debate about the origin of E. caballus.
-There have been recent mitochondrial studies of an ancient horse called Equus lamei.
+Recent mitochondrial studies of an ancient horse called Equus lamei suggest that it is equivalent to the modern, domesticated horse.
 E. lamei once populated North America and died out more than 11,000 years ago.
-The studies suggest it is genetically equivalent to what we know as the modern, domesticated horse.
-This could mean that E. caballus is technically a native species and its evolutionary origin is North America.
+This could mean that E. caballus is technically a native species, and its evolutionary origin is North America.

 Use #NationalDayoftheHorse to post on social media.